-- a.
-People, social groups, and organization that will gain direct and/or indirect benefit from the project.
-These target beneficiaries include: (i) potential new users of cooling services, including indigenous people communities, (ii) potential project workers. - b.
-Interested groups include: (i) local government agencies, (ii) non-governmental organizations/NGOs, Civil Society Organizations/CSOs and other development institutions working on cooling, (iii) indigenous people representative organizations, and (iv) private companies. - c.
+- c.
+Interested groups include: (i) local government agencies, (ii) non-governmental organizations/NGOs, Civil Society Organizations/CSOs and other development institutions working on VRE, (iii) indigenous people representative organizations, and (iv) private companies. - d.
 Implementing agencies and agencies with authorities for the management of environmental and social risks include institutions and agencies that influence and make decisions on the sub-project implementation.
-This groups includes: (i) central government agency, and (ii) sub-national government.
+These groups include: (i) central government agency, and (ii) sub-national government.
 The level of engagement will be contingent upon their respective roles and authorities in the management of environmental and social risks.

-5.2 E&S Grievance Redress Mechanisms
+6.2 E&S Grievance Redress Mechanisms

-As part of the project-level SEP for each of the proposed project under the Cooling Facility, a Grievance Redress Mechanism (GRM) is to be prepared and implemented by each implementing agency to receive and facilitate resolution of concerns and grievances of project-affected communities as well as broader stakeholders who may be affected or have interest in the project, related to the projects' activities.
+As part of the project-level SEP for each of the proposed project under the SRMI Facility, a Grievance Redress Mechanism (GRM) is to be prepared and implemented by each implementing agency to receive and facilitate resolution of concerns and grievances of project-affected communities as well as broader stakeholders who may be affected or have interest in the project, related to the projects' activities.
 The aim of GRM is generally (a) to strengthening accountability to the beneficiaries, and (b) to provide a way for project stakeholders to provide feedback and/or express complaints related to project activities.
-GRM is meant to serve as an accessible and reliable mechanism that allows issues to be identified and addressed in a coordinated and timely fashion and it utilizes existing formal or informal grievance mechanisms.
+GRM is meant to serve as an accessible and reliable mechanism that allows issues to be identified and addressed in a coordinated and timely fashion and it will utilize existing formal or informal grievance mechanisms.
 The mechanism is not only to receive and record complaints but also to solve and communicate the status of resolution back to the complainants to ensure transparency and accountability.

-The grievance mechanism may include the following:
+The GRM may include the following:

 - a.
 Different ways in which users can submit their grievances, which may include submission in person, by phone, text massage, mail, e-mail or via a web site, etc.; - b.
 A log where grievances are registered in writing and maintained as a database; - c.
 Publicly advertised procedures, setting out the length of time users can expect to wait for acknowledgment, response and resolution of their grievances; - d.
 Transparency about the grievance procedure, governing structure and decision makers; - e.
-An appeal process to which unsatisfied grievances may be referred when resolution of grievance has not been achieved. - f.
+An appeal process to which unsatisfied grievances may be referred when resolution of the grievance has not been achieved. - f.
 A mediation will be provided as an option where users are not satisfied with the proposed resolution.